Congressional District # 18

 The interim soil clean-up action taken to reduce direct human exposure included removing contaminated soil above residential clean-up levels, restricting access to portions of the site, and removing dioxin/furan contaminated soil in all off-site areas.
 The final removal action to remove contaminated soils onsite was completed in September 2010.

 Dover Chemical has completed the installation of additional groundwater monitoring wells to better define the off-site groundwater plume associated with activities at the Site.
 These wells are being sampled on a quarterly basis.
 This data is being used to evaluate remedial options for addressing the off site plume.
 A Feasiblity study addendum was completed in May 2013.
-The Agency is currently working on a Proposed Plan/ROD to determine what action should be taken to address the off site groundwater portion of the plume by September 2012.
+The Agency is currently working on a Proposed Plan/ROD to determine what action should be taken to address the off site groundwater plume.

 The current groundwater extraction system that is addressing the on site groundwater contamination, was enhanced with the addition of three new extraction wells to help improve cleanup times.
 Excavation and off-site disposal of Lagoon Area Soils and Canal Sediments.
 Soils are being cleaned to 10 parts per billion (ppb) TEQ dioxin/furan.
 The installation of a barrier around the lagoon area and implementation of institutional controls were also completed for the site as part of the response action.
 The institutional controls provide for access restriction, and limit the future use of the site to industrial activities only.
 Further optimazation of this on site groundwater system is being evaluated at this time.
 Additional monitoring wells have been installed and the groundwater on site is currently captured and is not longer moving off site and contributing to the off site groundwater contamination problem.

 Property ReuseThe property is currently an active chemical manufacturing facility.